cwpusc/rendertron/README.md

 [auto-detecting](#auto-detecting-loading-function) when your PWA has completed loading and serializes the response back to the original request.
 To use Rendertron, your application configures [middleware](#middleware) to determine whether to proxy a request to Rendertron.
-Rendertron is compatible with all client side technologies, including [web components](#web-components).
+Rendertron is compatible with all client side technologies, including [web components](#web-components)

 **Demo endpoint**